jamesmbaazam/measles_orv_strategies/README.md

-# Shiny app for comparing various vaccination decisions during outbreaks
+# Model and shiny app for deciding among various vaccination strategies during outbreaks

 We intend to use this app as a strategic tool to assess various outbreak response vaccination strategies.
 The assessment will mostly be done based on the cold chain needs in terms of ice, freezing times, and passive cold chain requirements.
 Note: directories specified on the this app are only valid if you run the app from the .rproj file in the directory.